faizpuad/DataEngineeringProject-AWSRealtimeCreditCardTransactionPipeline-/README.md

    - Lambda act as an authorizer and validate user token.
 If token is valid, it will generate an `allow access` policy to dedicated resource for the next stage

 2. **Data Extraction and Transfer:**
-   - Data POST request if authorized will be process by a lambda and put into Kinesis Data Stream
+   - Data POST request if authorized will be processed by a lambda and put into Kinesis Data Stream
    - Data received by **Kinesis Data Stream** is processed by a Lambda function to:
      - Batch incoming records
      - Convert raw transaction logs into a structured CSV or JSON format.